c-zhuo/easycanvas/README.md

 ### Introduction

 A lite(30kb) canvas library, includes a Chrome plugin for debugging.
 Support physics and animations with high performace.
-Suits mobile, PC(including IE) and Chinese '微信小程序/小游戏'.
+Suits mobile and PC(including IE).

 Expandable: Support highly decoupled components and custom API/events.